 In particular, Ohio has a strong “in lieu of conviction” program for people committing crimes motivated by addiction to drugs or alcohol, so if you have this kind of problem, you are likely to qualify for a treatment-centered program.
 Usually, the only people automatically excluded from pretrial diversion are repeat or dangerous offenders, people accused of violent crimes, and people who have threatened another person with physical harm.

 If you want to know if your particular case qualifies for pretrial diversion, the best way to find out is to discuss the exact circumstances of your arrest with an experienced defense attorney.
-In Ohio, many options are available to you, so you can avoid a damaging criminal record with the help of a Columbus defense lawyer.
+In Columbus, many options are available to you, so you can avoid a damaging criminal record with the help of a Columbus criminal defense lawyer.
 That’s why it’s important to call us immediately if you have been arrested.
 At Luftman, Heck & Associates, we will fight for the best outcome for your case and support you every step of the way.
-Contact us today at to set up a free consultation.
+Contact us today at (614) 500-3836 to set up a free consultation.